HaydenS3/ris/README.md

 Updated for compute2.

+#### Running Jobs

+16 nodes and 32 GB ran in about an hour.
+32 nodes and 64 GB took a couple days before it ran.

 ### Storage

 Tried accessing storage through Globulus, but my permission was denied when loading `storage1` or `storage2` from the RIS Storage1 collection.